HMarle/AI-Coach-Badminton/README.md

 # AI-Coach-Badminton
+---
-This AI uses computer vision to determine whether a player's playing style is offensive or defensive, in order to improve the other player's play.
+This AI uses computer vision to determine whether a player's playing style is **offensive** or **defensive**, in order to improve the other player's play.

 # Program Sequence
 ![Program Sequence](mindmap.png)